How to Start Your Own LLC in Rhode Island - Complete Guide

 How to Start Your Own LLC in Rhode Island

-This guide walks you through every step to form an LLC in Rhode Island, including naming, registration, taxes, licenses, and ongoing compliance.
+This business handbook will take you through all the procedures to establish an LLC in Rhode Island, such as naming, registration, taxes, licenses, and maintenance.

-1. Choose a Name for Your Rhode Island LLC
+1. Select a Name of Your Rhode Island LLC

-If you plan to operate under a name other than your LLC, you must register a DBA (called a fictitious business name in Rhode Island).
-This is useful if you expand product lines or brands.
-For instance, an LLC named "JJ's Waffles LLC" could register "JJ's Muffins" as a DBA.
+In case you intend to work under a different name than your LLC, you will need to register DBA (also known as fictitious business name in Rhode Island).
+It would be found handy when you widen product lines or brands.
+As an example, an LLC (JJ Waffles LLC) may apply to register the name "JJ Muffins DBA.

-You can register a fictitious name by submitting Form 624B to the Secretary of State along with a $50 filing fee.
-This also allows you to open a business bank account under the DBA name, keeping finances organized.
+A fictitious name registration is performed by filing with the Secretary of State Form 624B with a filing fee of $50.
+This also enables you to open a business bank account using DBA name, and finances are organized.

 2. Appoint a Registered Agent

-A registered agent is a person or business authorized to receive official legal and tax documents on behalf of your LLC.
-In Rhode Island, every LLC must have one.
+A registered agent is an individual or a company that is authorized to accept official legal and tax documents in place of your LLC.
+In Rhode Island, it is required to have one in every LLC.

 A registered agent must: